What does subscription finance entail?

 Average Revenue Per User (ARPU)

-This metric is useful if you have different tiers of customers like starter or premium subscribers to a newsletter.
+This metric is useful if you have different tiers of customers like starter or premium subscription newsletter subscribers or students on your subscription course.
 To find this number, divide your MRR by the total number of customers you have.
 It will tell you what an average customer spends monthly.
 You can use this information to inform marketing and upsell promotions.

 Customer Acquisition Cost (CAC)